skip to Main Content

 With each peak, the photophletysmogram (PPG) measures the dilation and relaxation of the blood vessels as a result of the electrical pulses of your heart.

-Download de FibriCheck app
+Download the FibriCheck app

 FibriCheck APPSTORE